KristopheMM/santina.github.io/_posts/2015-12-15-Get-started-with-R.markdown

 Choose your graph and labels wisely.
 Avoid pie chart because areas aren't as perceivable as lengths.
 Use [a good color palatte](http://www.cookbook-r.com/Graphs/Colors_(ggplot2)/) in your graph.
 Data visualization is a whole field of study itself.
 Go learn more on the internet.

 ### 8. Others
+- Here are some **[useful cheat sheets by RStudio](https://www.rstudio.com/resources/cheatsheets/)** on various topics such as making an R markdown, making an R package, graphing in R, etc. Very helpful for those who keep needing to look up how to do dplyr or ggplot2.

 - You can [write your own functions](http://www.statmethods.net/management/userfunctions.html) or even create your packages in R.
     - This is a [simple NHL R package](https://github.com/santina/gameplay) that I wrote.
 It pulls NHL data from the web and summarizes them.